mphammer/Heart-Disease-Predictor/README.md

-# Heart Failure Prediction Dataset
+# Probability of Heart Failure - Website

 This is a Web Application where users can enter their own information and it outputs their likelihood of having some form of heart disease.
 Keep in mind that heart disease is a broad term that covers incidents like strokes, heart attacks, and heart failure.